-This evolving playlist features my highly opinionated reviews of organizational change literature.
+This lockdown playlist has featured my highly opinionated reviews of organizational change literature.
+If nothing else, I have enjoyed the distraction of this creative process.
 Critical thinking primarily informs my review choices rather than my reviews.
 I concentrate on the literature that I appreciate and I celebrate that literature, rather than objectively reviewing it.
-There will be some critical reviews, but the ‘dodgy’ organizational change literature doesn’t really merit the time and energy it takes to create a video.
+There are some critical reviews, but the ‘dodgy’ organizational change literature doesn’t really merit the time and energy it takes to create a video.

 If you want to provoke constructive debate on Twitter about any issues raised in the videos my username is @OCReviewDesk.